DevOps Implementation Services

 For this, DevOps teams use technology stack and tooling functionalities to operate and manage applications under DevOps implementation.
 These tools help them in fulfilling tasks such as code deployment and infrastructure provisioning, among others.

 - Speed: A faster innovation and speedy execution is key to customer satisfaction and to stay ahead in the competition.
-DevOps model ensures this through a Continuous Delivery
+DevOps model ensures this through a Continuous Delivery.

 - Rapid Delivery: DevOps implementation involves very frequent delivery cycles (which could be small updates) and a minimum recovery time (in case of any failure) through Continuous Integration practice, thus allowing further and faster innovation.

 - Reliability: Continuous integration and continuous delivery practices of DevOps ensure functional, safe and quality output, resulting in a positive end-user experience.
-Overall, DevOps ensures the productivity of developers and reliability of operations.
+Overall, DevOps ensures the productivity of developers and the reliability of operations.

 - Improved Collaboration: DevOps methodology is built on a cultural philosophy that has development and operations working in a collaborative environment, which reduces multiple iterations, inefficiency and time complexity.

 - Security: DevOps model achieves this factor through configuration management techniques and automated compliance policies.
 Infrastructure as code and Policy as code are two essential DevOps practices.
 Besides, there is also the concept of DevSecOps, a new integration to address the security challenges in DevOps implementation.

 Successful implementation of DevOps strategy requires an effective ‘implementation roadmap’:

 Company’s CIO is crucial here in introducing a DevOps initiative part of the organization’s IT activity and facilitating requirements such as investment and human resources.
 Accordingly, changes are made to the development and operations activities.
 Following this, the program manager designs a DevOps strategy and monitors its implementation.